My supernova discoveries:

 SN2003O in UGC2798 type II IAUC8055

 This discovery on January 18, 2003 was made with my 10" LX200 and ST9XE camera.
 The image is "noisy" because of a full moon rising.
-UGC2798 is located in the constellation Perseus.
+UGC2798 is in the constellation Perseus.
+The confirmation image was taken by Michael Schwartz with the 32 inch Tenagra II telescope which is located in southern Arizona.

 SN2000cz in IC1535 type II IAUC7470